Deep Reinforcement Learning for Cyber Security: DRL in Cyber Security: A Survey

 \section{DRL in Cyber Security: A Survey}

 A large number of applications of RL to various aspects of cyber security have been proposed in the literature, ranging from data privacy to critical infrastructure protection.
 However, drawbacks of traditional RL have restricted its capability in solving complex and large-scale cyber security problems.
 The increasing number of connected IoT devices in recent years have led to a significant increase in the number of cyber attack instances as well as their complexity.
-The emergence of deep learning and its integration with RL have created a class of DRL methods that are able to detect and fight against the most recent and sophisticated types of cyber attacks.
-This section provides a comprehensive survey of state-of-the-art DRL-powered solutions for cyber security, ranging from defense methods for cyber-physical systems to autonomous intrusion detection approaches, and game theory-based multi-agent solutions.
-The survey structure is presented in Fig. \ref{fig_structure}.
+The emergence of deep learning and its integration with RL have created a class of DRL methods that are able to detect and fight against sophisticated types of cyber attacks, such as falsified data injection to cyber-physical systems \cite{Akazaki2018}, deception attack to autonomous systems \cite{Gupta2018}, distributed denial-of-service attacks \cite{Malialis2015}, intrusions to host computers or networks \cite{Lopez2020}, jamming \cite{Xiao2018b}, spoofing \cite{Xiao2016}, malware \cite{Wan2017}, attacks in adversarial networking environments \cite{Han2018}, and so on.
+This section provides a comprehensive survey of state-of-the-art DRL-powered solutions for cyber security, ranging from defense methods for cyber-physical systems to autonomous intrusion detection approaches, and game theory-based solutions.

+The structure of the survey is presented in Fig. \ref{fig_structure}.
+We limit the survey to existing applications of DRL to cyber security.
+There are other topics in cyber security where DRL has not been applied to and they are therefore discussed in Section IV (Discussions and Future Research Directions).
+Those potential topics include a multi-agent DRL approach to cyber security, combining host-based and network-based intrusion detection systems, model-based DRL and combining model-free and model-based DRL methods for cyber security applications, investigating methods that can deal with continuous action spaces in cyber environments, offensive AI, deepfakes, machine learning poisoning, adversarial machine learning, human-machine teaming within a human-on-the-loop architecture, bit-and-piece distributed denial-of-service attacks as well as potential attacks by quantum physics-based powerful computers to crack encryption algorithms.